#1: Make it Interesting | The Who

 Don’t forget a tasteful balance of humor, wit and kindness are proven to work when it comes to communicating in general.
 All-in-all, it’s about being relatable and empathetic.

 #2: Be Concise | The What & Why

 “I didn’t have time to write a short letter, so I wrote a long one instead.” – Mark Twain

 Alright, you’ve made it interesting enough for your audience to be open to your message.
 Now the challenge is to make the most out of those precious moments of attention you’ve earned.

 If you haven’t met the inverted pyramid messaging technique, now is the time.
 It’s a writing style journalists have used for ages to help get the attention of impatient audiences who do not have the time or desire to read thoroughly.
 The basics to the inverted pyramid writing style are below:

 This writing style forces you to focus on the story and supporting details key to message cognition, and retention.
 What’s most newsworthy to your internal audience?
 More often than not, it won’t be the same part of the story the internal team finds most compelling.
 For example, rolling out a new holiday schedule or pet policy may be exciting for the internal team since the initiative has been in the works for months.
-It may be tempting to lead with a “New holiday schedule is finally here” or “We’re pleased to announce of new pet policy” type messaging while your audience likely doesn’t care about the time and blood, sweat and tears it took to roll out the new initiatives.
-Leading with something along the lines of, “Who wants more vacation days?” or “Meet Jasper, one of the new furry faces in our office starting Friday.”
+It may be tempting to lead with a “New holiday schedule is here” or “We’re pleased to announce our new pet policy” type messaging while your audience likely doesn’t care about the effort it took to roll out the new initiatives.
+Try leading with something along the lines of, “Who wants more vacation days?” or “Meet Jasper” to get your team’s attention.